Monitor Your Data Apps with intermix.io App Tracing

 - Who is the most “expensive” Looker user?

 - What is the average latency of a dashboard or model?
 Of all dashboards executed by a particular user?

 - My Apache Airflow task latency is increasing or jobs are failing.
 What is causing that?

 What is a “Data App”?

-- Visualization & Analysis.
-Reporting, modeling and visualization apps used by analysts and data scientists to highlight emerging trends in information.
+- Visualization & Analysis: Reporting, modeling, and visualization apps used by analysts and data scientists to highlight emerging trends in information.